Additional Fields: adding more fields to the popover in DayBack Calendar

 Find that field in your first source and edit it, scrolling down until you see the comment "Do not edit below this line unless adding additional fields".
 The last line in the List() section of that calc currently reads...

 Quote ( Substitute ( sc_tags ; [ "¶" ; "\n" ] ; [Char(10) ; "\n"] ; [Char(8232) ; "\n"] ; [Char(8233) ; "\n"] ) )

-...copy that line and add a semicolon after it, then past the line back in replacing "sc_tags" with the name of your custom field.
+...copy this line, add a semicolon after it, and then paste the line back in after the semicolon, replacing "sc_tags" with the name of your custom field.
 Be sure to add these in the order you've added them to the script in part 1.
 Here is how the List() section would end after I add an additional field named ItemClass: